 Fayum Mummy Portraits

-Fayum mummy portraits are also are known as Faiyum, is the modern term for a type of naturalistic painted portrait on wooden boards attached to Upper-class mummies from Roman Egypt.
+Fayum mummy portraits are also are known as Faiyum, which is the collective term for a type of naturalistic painted portrait on wooden boards.
+They were attached to Upper-class mummies from Roman Egypt.
 These Mummy portraits are most common in the Faiyum Basin and the Hadrianic Roman city Antinoopolis.
 While painted cartonnage mummy cases date back to pharaonic times, the Faiyum mummy portraits were introduced at the time of the Roman occupation of Egypt.

 The portraits date to the Imperial Roman era, from the late 1st century BC or the early 1st century AD and their production, ended in the middle of the 3rd century.
-They are the few surviving examples of the panel painting tradition of the classical world, which was continued into Byzantine and Western cultures in the post-classical world, including the local tradition of Coptic iconography in Egypt.
+They are the few surviving examples of the panel painting tradition from the classical world.
+However, the practice continued well into Byzantine and Western cultures in the post-classical world, including the local tradition of Coptic iconography in Egypt.

 Mummy Portrait of a Bearded Man